top of page

 • Sentences should represent the severity of the crime.

-• The "human rights" of the victim trump those of the fairly tried and found guilty perpetrator when seeking justice.
+• The human rights of the victim trump those of the fairly tried guilty perpetrator when seeking justice.

 • Rehabilitation opportunities should never undermine justice for the victim.